On this page:

 4. Unjustifiable encumbrances by special requirements

 A further argument has been made in relation to article 20 of TRIPS, which provides that the use of a trademark in the course of trade ‘shall not be unjustifiably encumbered by special requirements, such as … use in a special form or use in a manner detrimental to its capability to distinguish the goods or services of one undertaking from those of other undertakings.’
-The meaning of this provision was a key part of the Australia – Plain Packaging WTO dispute.
+The meaning of this provision was a key part of the Australia – Plain Packaging WTO dispute (panel report; Appellate Body report).

 Article 20 prohibits only ‘unjustifiable’ encumbrances.
-It is likely that measures implementing the WHO FCTC, an evidence-based multilateral public health treaty with 181 parties, will be justifiable.
-According to the panel in Australia – Plain Packaging, whether an encumbrance by special requirements is ‘unjustifiable’ involves an assessment of:
+It is likely that measures implementing the WHO FCTC, an evidence-based multilateral public health treaty with 182 parties, will be justifiable.
+According to the panel in Australia – Plain Packaging, and upheld by the Appellate Body, whether an encumbrance by special requirements is ‘unjustifiable’ involves an assessment of:

 - The nature and extent of the encumbrance resulting from the special requirements, bearing in mind the legitimate interest of the trademark owner in using its trademark in the course of trade and thereby allowing the trademark to fulfil its intended function;